wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     *   (b) give the report to the Director.

-    Section 92: substituted, on 1 April 2000, by [section 46][283] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 92: replaced, on 1 April 2000, by [section 46][283] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 92A Delegation by Directors of Area Mental Health Services